 According to Google, “If you’ve been notified of a manual spam action based on “unnatural links” pointing to your site, this tool can help you address the issue.
 If you haven’t gotten this notification, this tool generally isn’t something you need to worry about.”

 Prior to using this tool, Google suggested manually cleaning up bad links.
-They advised that the use of this tool should be a last resort.
+In many ways the tool still is a last resort.
 They suggest that you first request removal of any bad link from the webmaster who placed it.

 Desperate Times Call for Desperate Measures